Conflux-Chain/conflux-documentation/docs/general/run-a-node/advanced-topics/node-configuration.md

 enable_single_mpt_storage=true
 ```

+> The Conflux Foundation currently does not provide snapshot data containing the full historical state; users need to synchronize the data themselves.

+### PivotHint

+If you want to `fully synchronize the data`, you need to enable the pivot_hint related configuration option.

+* `pivot_hint_path`: Path to the pivot hint file
+* `pivot_hint_checksum`: Expected checksum of Page Digests section (hex string without "0x" prefix)

+Note: These two configurations must either both be specified or both be omitted.
+Specifying only one will result in an error.

+PivotHint file can be downloaded [here](https://github.com/Conflux-Chain/conflux-rust/pull/2935)

 ### cfx_getLogs/eth_getLogs related options

 The `getLogs` RPC method imposes a significant performance overhead on the node.
 Excessive querying of data with this method can lead to high node loads.
 To mitigate this, adjust the following configuration option to limit the amount of data requested per `getLogs` request.